aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M01-Unit 6 Configure DNS settings in Azure.md

 ### Task 1: Create a private DNS Zone

+In this task, you'll create a Private DNS Zone in Azure.
+This involves setting up a DNS zone that will be used to manage and resolve DNS records for resources within a private virtual network.

 1. On Azure Portal page, in **Search resources, services and docs (G+/)** box at the top of the portal, enter **Private DNS zones**, and then select **Private DNS zones** under services.

     ‎![](../media/unit6-image(1).png)